Old Dominion Monarchs: Post-CAA realignment history

 The football team played their 2013 season as an independent as part of the transition to FBS.
 Following, ODU competed as a full football-playing member of C-USA from 2014 to 2021-22 school year before joining the Sun Belt Conference in 2022.

 Old Dominion's field hockey team competes in the Big East Conference.
 The field hockey program had previously announced that it would join the original Big East for the 2013–14 school year.
 However, following the split of the original Big East, the two successor conferences, the new Big East and the American Athletic Conference, agreed that The American would not sponsor field hockey and the new Big East would take in all of The American's programs in those sports as associate members.
 The women's lacrosse team spent their 2013–14 season as an independent before joining the Atlantic Sun Conference as an associate member effective July 1, 2014.
 Old Dominion women's lacrosse team joined the American Athletic Conference in 2020.

 In 2014, the women's rowing team became an associate member of the Big 12 Conference, which effectively took over sponsorship of that sport from C-USA.
 Later, the university announced that the rowing team would change its conference affiliation and compete in the American Athletic Conference beginning in the 2018–19 school year.

 Following the move to Conference USA, the men's swimming and diving team competed for two years as an independent, as C-USA did not sponsor the sport.
 On July 16, 2015, the team announced it would join the Coastal Collegiate Swimming Association, later renamed the Coastal Collegiate Sports Association, beginning with the 2015–16 season.

 Non-varsity sports

 Cheerleading (co-ed)

-Led by head coach Carmen Harris, the Old Dominion University cheer squad performs at all football home games and men and women's basketball home games.
+Led by head coach Courtney Abston, the Old Dominion University cheer squad performs at all football home games and men and women's basketball home games.
 The ODU cheer team began competing at the NCA College Nationals in Daytona, FL in 2016.
 They placed first in the Division 1A Intermediate All-Girl Division in 2017.